 - Differentiation according to six channels (liu jing bian zheng)

 - Differentiation by qi & blood / wen bing (wei qi ying xue bian zheng)

 - Differentiation by qi, blood and fluids (qi xue jinye bian zheng)

 - Differentiation by according to the san jiao (san jiao bian zheng)

 - Differentiation by channels & collateral / acupuncture (jing luo bian zheng)

-The Midwest College maintains the historical context of traditional medicine by not discarding the full range of energetics syndromes in favor of an unbalanced focus on the modern biomedical disease name.
+The Midwest College maintains the historical context of traditional medicine by acknowledging the full range of Energetics syndromes, counteracting the unbalanced focus on the modern bio-medical disease name.
 The old saying “same disease different treatment” shows why this multifaceted approach is so important.